jiezhangxl/PointCNN-FI-Conv/README.md

   python3 eval_scannet.py -d ../../data/scannet/seg/test -p ../../data/scannet/seg/scannet_test.pickle
   ```
   ####
   we also provide a Pretrained model.
-Before using it, you need to install "git-lfs" first, and then clone  the  remote depository to the local through "git lfs clone https://github.com/jiezhangxl/PointCNN-FI-Conv.git".
+Before using it, you need to install "git-lfs" first, and then clone the remote repository to the local through "git lfs clone https://github.com/jiezhangxl/PointCNN-FI-Conv.git".
-  Then, You can use it by following code.
+  Then, You can use it by the following code.
   ```
   ./test_scannet.sh -g 0 -x scannet_x8_2048_fps -l ../model/iter-232000 -r 4
   cd ../evaluation